Olympus E-PM1 vs TG-5

 It is notable that the E-PM1 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-PM1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
+Both the E-PM1 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The E-PM1 was replaced by the Olympus E-PM2, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-PM1 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.